 In the case of digital mixers, they also have a built-in computer pre-programmed with software and presets, which can make them even more expensive than an advanced computer.

-The hardware inside an audio mixer is usually madeOpens in a new tab. up of a vast (and typically expensive) circuit board with tons of potentiometers, capacitors, and transistors.
+The hardware inside an audio mixer is usually made up of a vast (and typically expensive) circuit board with tons of potentiometers, capacitors, and transistors.
 These components have to be hand-installed and soldered onto the circuit board, making the construction process both time-consuming and labor-intensive.

 Production times can be slow since it takes tons of labor and many parts to construct a single console.
 So, when you pay for an audio mixer, you pay for the work of every person who put effort into building the console.